akebu6/INTRODUCTION/README.md

 - Software Enigineering Student (Senior)
 - Google Summer of Code 2022 with Catrobat International Association working under PAINTROID
 - Interested in Android Application, Data Science, Testing & QA and Cloud Computing
-- An Open Source enthusiast & Contributor
+- An Open Source enthusiast and Contributor
 - I love writing in my free tiime, you can find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)
 - Hobbies: watch anime, read novels, play chess, write and run
-- A volunteer who loves helping out, you can reach me on any of my socials listed below
+- A volunteer who loves helping out
+- You can reach me on any of my socials listed below

 ### Currently Learning
 - Python for Data Science